Target level of study

 Admission requirements

-- Any other higher-education diploma equivalent to 180 ECTS credits in the same field.
+- Any other degree certifying a level of higher education equivalent to 180 ECTS credits in the same fields

 Registration via e-candidat